Tailor Brands logo

 Although Iowa doesn’t require a general state license, certain professions and businesses selling specific goods and services need the following licenses.

-Your license and permit compliance requirements depend on your occupation and the nature of your business.
+Pro Tip: Your license and permit compliance requirements depend on your occupation and the nature of your business.
 To ensure you comply with your legal requirements, visit the Business License Information Center.

 Step#10.
-Comply With Iowa Tax Regulations
+Comply with Iowa tax regulations

 Iowa’s low tax rates make Hawkeye State the perfect location for aspiring entrepreneurs looking to ease their business tax burden.